ibm-cloud-docs/pattern-code-engine-ai-summary-app/networking-design.md

 # Network design
 {: #network-design}

-All IBM Cloud® Code Engine projects offer integration with IBM Cloud® Virtual Private Endpoints (VPE) for Virtual Private Cloud (VPC).
-This support gives you the ability to connect from your VPC network to IBM Cloud® Code Engine applications or functions by using the IP addresses of your choosing, which are allocated from a subnet within your VPC.
+All {{site.data.keyword.codeenginefull}} projects offer integration with {{site.data.keyword.vpe_full}}.
+This support gives you the ability to connect from your {{site.data.keyword.vpc_full}} network to {{site.data.keyword.codeengineshort}} applications or functions by using the IP addresses of your choosing, which are allocated from a subnet within your {{site.data.keyword.vpc_short}}.

-With IBM Cloud® Code Engine, you can use the following types of VPEs:
+With {{site.data.keyword.codeengineshort}}, you can use the following types of {{site.data.keyword.vpe_short}}:

 * [Virtual Private Endpoints to manage project resources](/docs/codeengine?topic=codeengine-regions#endpoints-project).
 There is one static VPE per region.
 * [Virtual Private Endpoints to access applications](/docs/codeengine?topic=codeengine-regions#endpoints-app).
-There is one VPE per IBM Cloud® Code Engine project.
+There is one VPE per {{site.data.keyword.codeengineshort}} project.
 All apps within the project can be accessed by using this VPE.

-Private endpoints provide a connection to your project resources, applications, or functions on the IBM Cloud® Private network.
-When you connect through a virtual private endpoint, all traffic is routed to hardware that is dedicated to IBM Cloud® Code Engine applications and remains on the IBM Cloud Private network.
-There are no additional charges for all traffic to and from this endpoint on the condition that the traffic remains in IBM Cloud®.
+Private endpoints provide a connection to your project resources, applications, or functions on the {{site.data.keyword.cloud}} Private network.
+When you connect through a {{site.data.keyword.vpe_short}}, all traffic is routed to hardware that is dedicated to {{site.data.keyword.codeengineshort}} applications and remains on the {{site.data.keyword.cloud_notm}} Private network.
+There are no additional charges for all traffic to and from this endpoint on the condition that the traffic remains in {{site.data.keyword.cloud_notm}}.

-An IBM Cloud® Code Engine project is automatically configured with both a public and a virtual private endpoint.
+An {{site.data.keyword.codeengineshort}} project is automatically configured with both a public and a virtual private endpoint.

-You can control the [visibility](/docs/codeengine?topic=codeengine-application-workloads#optionsvisibility) of IBM Cloud® Code Engine applications and specify whether to expose the application or functions to public or private endpoints.
-An application or function that is configured for the private network can be accessed through the VPE or by other Code Engine applications or functions.
-Applications or functions that are accessed through the VPE do not leave the IBM network and stay within the IBM Cloud® network.
+You can control the [visibility](/docs/codeengine?topic=codeengine-application-workloads#optionsvisibility) of {{site.data.keyword.codeengineshort}} applications and specify whether to expose the application or functions to public or private endpoints.
+An application or function that is configured for the private network can be accessed through the {{site.data.keyword.vpe_short}} or by other {{site.data.keyword.codeengineshort}} applications or functions.
+Applications or functions that are accessed through the {{site.data.keyword.vpe_short}} do not leave the {{site.data.keyword.cloud_notm}} network and stay within the {{site.data.keyword.cloud_notm}} network.